 A Mandurah parking officer has been viciously attacked causing him serious head injuries.

-About 10:30am, The City of Mandurah parking officer was attacked and assaulted after he marked a parked car’s tyre with chalk in the Smart Street Mall Woolworths car park on Wednesday, June 5.
+About 10:30am, The City of Mandurah parking officer was assaulted after he marked a parked car’s tyre with chalk in the Smart Street Mall Woolworths car park on Wednesday, June 5.

-The 58-year-old, parking officer was attacked by a man who allegedly used a key to slash the City of Mandurah worker’s face and head.
+The 58-year-old, was attacked by a man who allegedly used a key to slash the officer’s face and head.

 He was taken to Peel Health Campus by St John Ambulance where he received treatment for his injuries, including seven staples to his head.